jhaskinsjr/nebula/README.md

         }
     }})

-To report the result of an operation, a result is sent, e.g.,
+To report the output of an operation, a `result` is sent, e.g.,

     service.tx({'result': {
         'arrival': 1 + state.get('cycle'),